LRydin/Power-Grid-Frequency/README.md

 ## Affiliated institutions and collaborators

 This project came to life by Leonardo Rydin Gorjão in 2018 on a GitHub repository.
-Benjamin Schäfer and Mehrnaz Anvari contributed over the past two years this much of the support.
+Benjamin Schäfer and Mehrnaz Anvari contributed over the past two years.
 Galib Hassan and Leonardo Rydin Gorjão designed the website.
 Johannes Kruse helped with the data and scripts.
 Benjamin Schäfer and Leonardo Rydin Gorjão have built up the collaboration that brought about part of the data.
+We are thankful for all the collaborations, with data and comments, from across the globe.

 ### Funding
 Helmholtz Association Initiative *Energy System 2050 - A Contribution of the Research Field Energy* and the grant No. VH-NG-1025.